5 recommended OTC drugs

 If any of these signs appear, consult a doctor — OTC treatment is not enough:

-• Dyspnoea, wheezing when breathing
+• Shortness of breath, wheezing when breathing

 • Severe chest pain